striezel/plotly-node-export-server/readme.md

 # Node.js server for offline export of Plotly.js graphs

-This repository contains a Node.js application that starts a server which can render [Plotly.js](https://plotly.com/javascript/) graphs to PNG images __without sending the data to the servers of Plotly__.
+This repository contains a Node.js application that starts a server which can render [Plotly.js](https://plotly.com/javascript/) graphs to SVG images __without sending the data to the servers of Plotly__.
 That means all plot data stays on this local server and is NOT sent over the net.
 If you value the privacy of your data, this might be a better option for you than using the API